ECburx/Idris2GL/docs/source/tutorial/display.rst

 Showing Text
 ============

-IdrisGL doesn't provide a built-in font family, meaning you have to provide a font file and pass the file path to IdrisGL.
+IdrisGL doesn't provide a built-in font, meaning you have to provide a font file and pass the file path to IdrisGL.
 You can find a *free serif* font file in samples in repo (``/sample``).